-Hanes Valley Trail is a 21.7 mile moderately trafficked out and back trail located near North Vancouver, BC that features a great forest setting and is rated as difficult.
+Hanes Valley Trail is a 21.7 mile moderately trafficked out and back trail located near North Vancouver, British Columbia, Canada that features a great forest setting and is rated as difficult.
 The trail offers a number of activity options and is accessible from May until October.